 While the two theaters in Goodhart are amazing performance spaces, they get booked weeks—even months—in advance, and the competition for the space can be fierce.
 If the student group is flexible about performance space, there are dozens of spots around campus that can function as performance spaces for theater groups, a cappella ensembles, and more.

-Carpenter Roof is located behind College Hall, on top of Carpenter Library.
+Carpenter Roof is located behind Old Library, on top of Carpenter Library.
 It is a sunny, outdoor space.
 A concrete sidewalk/landing at the front of the space functions as a small stage.
 Audience members can bring their own blankets for seating, or can sit on the grass.

 Denbigh Green is smaller than Merion Green but is easily accessible and can fit a large audience.
 Outdoor theater performances requiring little set can happen here, as can improv performances and other non-traditional theater.